vulcanize/ipld-eth-indexer/README.md

 Start by downloading ipfs-blockchain-watcher and moving into the repo:

-`go get github.com/vulcanize/ipfs-blockchain-watcher`
+`GO111MODULE=off go get -d github.com/vulcanize/ipfs-blockchain-watcher`

 `cd $GOPATH/src/github.com/vulcanize/ipfs-blockchain-watcher`

 Then, build the binary:

 `make build`

-Note: go modules needs to be turned on `export GO111MODULE=on`

 ## Usage
 After building the binary, run as